wesleywerner/eureka-docs/source/user-interface/index.rst

 * Red sectors indicate where sound will reach at volume 1.
 * Blue sectors indicate sectors where sound does not reach.

 When sound travels across a Linedef that has the `sound block` flag set, the volume is reduced by 1.
-Thus sound travelling across two or more blocking Linedefs will not be heard by monsters.
+Thus sound traveling across two or more blocking Linedefs will not be heard by monsters.
 By setting the `sound block` flag on Linedefs, you can lower the volume of traveling sounds.
 Sounds do not travel across two sound-blocking lines.

 .. image:: sector-rendering-sound.png